 If none of these options is possible and there are compelling reasons for either the positive student to move to an isolation room or the well roommate(s) to move to another space, the University will provide assistance.
 Isolation spaces are limited, and taking advantage of personal off-campus or on-campus alternatives will help preserve these spaces for those who do not have that flexibility.

 Each student who shares a sleeping space should have a rapid antigen test in their room for use by the student(s) who did not test positive.
-Even if the rapid antigen test is negative, they should submit a saliva sample to the University testing program unless they have had COVID within the last 90 days.
-Some students will choose to stay in their room because of the likelihood that they will become positive as well.

 If you test positive for COVID-19

-Visit the page What should I do if I test positive for COVID? for detailed instructions.
+Visit the Testing page for detailed instructions.

 Some other tips to keep in mind while you're isolating: